agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ![image](https://i.imgur.com/vofjqqx.png)

-We also need to initialize the CodeInjections class.
+I also need to initialize the CodeInjections class.
 This will allow it to use structures like the ArchipelagoClient (send checks), and the logger (log errors and warnings), within the patches.

 This is done in `StardewArchipelago.Locations.CodeInjections.Initializers.VanillaCodeInjectionInitializer.cs`.